Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Fixed a bug where Embers would burn the player instead of the monster
 - !!!!
 All instances of insertActorForRemoval have been from everywhere except the Dungeon class.
 If a monster is killed or destroyed, a flag is set which will later indicate that it should be removed when checked in the checkMonsters() function.
 - MovingBlock activeTrapAction() function has been cleaned up to use the linearActorPush function.
 Additionally, linearActorPush has a 'lethal' parameter for cases such as this where the actor should be killed.
+- MovingBlocks now kill instantly and kill the first enemy against a wall if it would block them from moving.